 On April 2nd, Auburn University (AU) reported a data breach involving an undisclosed number of current, former and prospective students’ names, addresses, Social Security numbers, birthdates, and academic information.
 According to the breach notice, students’ information was “inadvertently accessible on the internet since September 2014.”
 AU states that they corrected the “internal issue” on the day they learned of the incident.
 AU is unaware of any misuse of student information, but recommends students monitor their credit reports.
 AU is offering affected students free credit monitoring services for two years.

 AT&T reported a possible data breach involving an undisclosed number of customers’ account information.

 Apr.
 23: The Colorado state House passed HB 1328, which would affect background checks for youth sports organizations.

-On April 16th, the Texas state House passed HB 2145, which would affect background checks for “certain individual insurance license applicants to act as insurance agents.”
-According to the bill, the state may issue a “provisional permit” to insurance agent applicants upon the receipt of, among other things:
+On April 16th, the Texas state House passed HB 2145, which would affect background checks for “certain individual insurance license candidates to act as insurance agents.”
+According to the bill, the state may issue a “provisional permit” to insurance agent candidates upon the receipt of, among other things:

 - A written application for a provisional permit;

 - A certificate signed by the appointing agent, insurer, or health maintenance organization stating that, among other things, the appointing agent, insurer, or health maintenance organization completed a background check on the candidate that did not show any felony convictions.

 On April 9th, Arizona Governor Doug Ducey (R) signed HB 2135, which will affect background checks for ride-sharing companies.
 Specifically, the bill directs transportation network companies, otherwise known as ride-sharing companies, to conduct, or hire a third party to conduct, a local and national criminal background check for any prospective drivers.
 The bill specifies that any pre-employment background check on a driver must include the following: